 - Navigate to Twilio Console Dashboard > All Products & Services > Programmable SMS and click SMS.

 - On the ‘Messaging Services’ page, click on the ‘Create a New Messaging Service’ link to begin.
+Note: If you want to connect multiple Twilio numbers with Helpshift, you need to create a separate messaging service for each number.

 - On the new ‘Create a New Messaging Service’ modal, enter the ‘Friendly Name’ of your new messaging service, select the ‘Person to Person Use Case’ from the drop-down list, and click ‘Create’.